 In connection with an offering through underwriters, an underwriter may purchase and sell securities in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Shorts sales involve the sale by the underwriters of a greater number of securities than they are required to purchase in the offering.
 "Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional securities from us in the offering, if any.
-If the underwriters have an over-allotment option to purchase additional securities from us, the underwriters may close out any covered short position by either exercising their over-allotment option or purchasing securities in the open market.
-In determining the source of securities to close out the covered short position, the underwriters may consider, among other things, the price of securities available for purchase in the open market as compared to the price at which they may purchase securities through the over-allotment option.
+If the underwriters have an over-allotment option to purchase additional securities from us, the underwriters may close out any covered short position by either exercising their over-allotment option or purchasing securities available for purchase in the open market as compared to the price at which they may purchase securities through the over-allotment option.
 "Naked" short sales are any sales in excess of such option or where the underwriters do not have an over-allotment option.
 The underwriters must close out any naked short position by purchasing securities in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the securities in the open market after pricing that could adversely affect investors who purchase in the offering.

 Accordingly, to cover these short sales positions or to otherwise stabilize or maintain the price of the securities, the underwriters may bid for or purchase securities in the open market and may impose penalty bids.
 If penalty bids are imposed, selling concessions allowed to syndicate members or other broker-dealers participating in the offering are reclaimed if securities previously distributed in the offering are repurchased, whether in connection with stabilization transactions or otherwise.
 The effect of these transactions may be to stabilize or maintain the market price of the securities at a level above that which might otherwise prevail in the open market.
-The imposition of a penalty bid may also effect the price of the securities to the extent that it discourages resale of the securities.
+The imposition of a penalty bid may also affect the price of the securities to the extent that it discourages resale of the securities.
 The magnitude or effect of any stabilization or other transactions is uncertain.
 These transactions may be effected on The Nasdaq Global Market or otherwise and, if commenced, may be discontinued at any time.